ZainabShujat/Btech-blog/content/posts/suika-lite-the-aftermath.md

 banner: "/assets/banners/suika2.jpg"
 ---

-In the last edition, I wrote about how Suika Lite came to life — a four-hour challenge that turned into a week of fruits, physics, and far too many browser tabs.
+In the last edition, (can be read in the behind the scenes tab: The Making of suika lite) I wrote about how Suika Lite came to life — a four-hour challenge that turned into a week of fruits, physics, and far too many browser tabs.
 This one’s about what stayed after the code stopped running.

 ## What Stayed With Me